MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Introduction

-Finally, we explore to prompt MLLMs as zero-shot rerankers.
-Surprisingly, we find that the zero-shot MLLM-based rerankers can further boost retrieval accuracy in the tasks, where user queries are interleaved text--image and more challenging to understand.
-For example, in the composed image retrieval dataset, CIRCO~\citep{circo}, the zero-shot rerankers are able to refine the ranked lists and significantly boosts the accuracy (mAP@5) over 7 points from the existing state-of-the-art composed-image retriever~\citep{magiclens} and our universal multimodal retrievers.
-This finding indicates that there is still room for improvement in such challenging tasks in order to tackle universal multimodal retrieval.
-Also, knowledge distillation from zero-shot or few-shot MLLM-based rerankers to retrievers is a promising direction.
+Finally, we explore prompting MLLMs as zero-shot rerankers.
+Surprisingly, we find that the zero-shot MLLM-based rerankers can further boost retrieval accuracy in the tasks where user queries are interleaved text-image and particularly challenging to understand.
+For example, in the composed image retrieval dataset, CIRCO~\citep{circo}, the zero-shot reranker can refine the ranked lists and significantly boost the accuracy (mAP@5) over 7 points from the existing state-of-the-art composed-image retriever~\citep{magiclens} and our universal multimodal retrievers.
+This finding indicates that there is still room for improvement in such challenging tasks to advance universal multimodal retrieval.
+Moreover, knowledge distillation from zero-shot or few-shot MLLM-based rerankers to retrievers is a promising direction.

-We summarize our contributions as follows:\ \emph{i)} We present a study on applying MLLMs to universal multimodal retrieval. \emph{ii)} We are the first to build MLLM-based universal multimodal retrievers.
-Notably, our \ourmodel, initialized from the existing best-performing text retriever~\citep[NV-Embed-v1;][]{nvemb}, not only achieves state-of-the-art results in universal multimodal retrieval benchmark, M-BEIR~\citep{uniir}, but also surpasses NV-Embed-v1 in text-to-text retrieval tasks on MTEB. \emph{iii)} We are the first work to explore prompting MLLMs for zero-shot reranking.
-With a zero-shot MLLM-based reranker, we are able to boost the ranking accuracy over 7 points upon state-of-the-art retrievers in the composed image retrieval task, CIRCO~\citep{circo}.
+We summarize our contributions as follows:\ \emph{i)} We present a study on applying MLLMs to universal multimodal retrieval. \emph{ii)} We are the first to develop MLLM-based universal multimodal retrievers.
+Notably, our \ourmodel, initialized from the existing best-performing text retriever~\citep[NV-Embed-v1;][]{nvemb}, not only achieves state-of-the-art results in the universal multimodal retrieval benchmark M-BEIR~\citep{uniir}, but also surpasses NV-Embed-v1 in text-to-text retrieval tasks on MTEB. \emph{iii)} We explore prompting MLLMs as zero-shot rerankers in various multimodal retrieval tasks.
+Surprisingly, we find that zero-shot MLLM-based rerankers can improve ranking accuracy over strong retrievers in challenging tasks involving interleaved text-image queries.